Civil to Strangers

 Civil to Strangers and Other Writings is a collection of novels and short stories by Barbara Pym, published posthumously.

 Publication history

 When Pym died in 1980, she had published 9 novels and a small number of short stories.
 After Pym's death, her literary executors were her sister, Hilary Pym, and her good friend and fellow novelist Hazel Holt.
 They aimed to release much of Pym's unpublished material.
 This included three complete novels, An Unsuitable Attachment, Crampton Hodnet and An Academic Question.
 Pym's notebooks and diaries were published in 1984.
 Civil to Strangers and other Writings was the final volume released, collecting some of her remaining material.
 It was released by Macmillan in England, and E.P.
 Dutton in the United States, both in 1987.

-The volume contains one full-length novel, three incomplete novellas, and a transcript of a radio talk, as well as four short stories.
+The volume contains one full-length novel, three incomplete novellas, four short stories, and a transcript of a radio talk.